-Separate underwriting year accounts for the closed 2019 year of account are attached to these accounts in the section headed Underwriting Year Distribution Accounts (pages 3 to 25).
+Separate underwriting year accounts for the closed 2020 year of account are attached to these accounts in the section headed Underwriting Year Distribution Accounts (pages 3 to 25).

 The syndicate commenced underwriting for the 2007 year of account.
-All 2018 and prior years have been reinsured into Syndicate 2791.
-From the 2019 year of account its business was written by way of a 30% quota share of all US property catastrophe business (other than terrorism and retrocession business) written by Syndicate 2791.
+All 2019 and prior years have been reinsured into Syndicate 2791.
+From the 2020 year of account its business was written by way of a 30% quota share of all US property catastrophe business (other than terrorism and retrocession business) written by Syndicate 2791.
 Worldwide business may be written, as long as the predominant exposure is the United States.

 The syndicate is charged a 5% ceding commission and an overriding commission of up to 1% of gross premiums written under the contract to cover administration expenses, Lloyd's levies and subscriptions borne by Syndicate 2791.
 The syndicate does not pay any brokerage costs.
 A profit commission of 15% of any underwriting profit is payable to the managing agent.
-The syndicate has not purchased reinsurance protection for the 2019 year of account but did so for the 2020 and 2021 years of account.
+The syndicate has purchased reinsurance protection for the 2020 and 2021 years of account but did not for the 2022 year of account.
 The maximum net exposure appetite is managed to 125% of capacity, after reinstatement premium, in any one of Lloyd's mandated Realistic Disaster Scenarios.